nonplayer/hammercrawl/hc_complete_rules.md

 1. Check for Surprise
 2. COMBAT ROUNDS
-  1. Roll Initiative to determine first action.
+  * Roll Initiative to determine first action.
-  2. COMBAT TURN
+  * COMBAT TURN
-    1. Resolve Movement Actions
+    - Resolve Movement Actions
-    2. Resolve Missile Actions
+    - Resolve Missile Actions
-    3. Resolve Melee Actions
+    - Resolve Melee Actions
-    4. Resolve Misc.
+    - Resolve Misc.
 Actions
-    5. Resolve Magic Actions
+    - Resolve Magic Actions
-  3. Still Fighting?
+  * Still Fighting?
 Back to Initiative!
+3. LOOT TIME!

 #### Surprise

+#### Combat Rounds

+A combat round is roughly ten (10) seconds of action.

 #### Initiative

+At the top of each Round of combat, the designated leader of each side rolls initiative as follows: 1d10 + DEX mod + WIS mod.
+Highest roll wins initiative.
+Initiative Ties are resolved in the following order of determination:

+1. Most numerous side wins
+2. Winner of last initiative wins
+3. Roll off

+After Initiative is determined, the winning side gets to take all of their actions first, followed by the losing side.
+Each side must take their actions in the following order, every time:

+1. Movement: People who are only moving go first.
+2. Missile: People firing ranged weapons go second.
+3. Melee: People making melee attacks go third.
+4. Misc.: People taking "miscellaneous" actions go fourth.
+5. Magic: People using magic spells and attacks go last.

+The Hammersmith resolves this by announcing which "phase" of action is now, and resolving the actions of any characters who are acting in that phase.
+Players can choose to wait to declare their actions until their chosen phase is announced.
+Actions are declared and resolved at the same time.

+#### Movement Actions

+#### Missile Actions

-#### Combat Actions
+#### Melee Actions

-These are sorted alphabetically, for ease of reference.

-##### Attack

-##### Shield Bash
+##### Special: Shield Bash

 The shield bash is a special attack available to Dwarves and Fighters.

 blah

 Fighters who Shield Bash as one of their attack dice lose the shield's AC bonus until their next combat turn.
 Dwarves do not suffer this setback.

+#### Misc.
+Actions

+#### Loot Time!

+When combat ends, the survivors gain the might-gained right to loot the bodies of the fallen, both foe and friend alike.
+This is a divine privilege that extends back to the earliest days of gaming, and is in fact the reason many of us still play these elf games today.
+Loot gained through feats of martial and magical prowess is the best loot, bar none.

 # Book Two: The Hammersmith's Guide to Slaughtering Adventurers